 About a year and a half ago, a friend informed me of a study being done by The National Institute of Health that would aid in the understanding of Klinefelter’s.
-I immediately told my wife about it, she encouraged me to investigate it and to participate.
+I immediately told my wife about it, she encouraged me to investigate it and participate.

 I have always considered myself highly atypical of Klinefelter’s.
 I hit puberty in the second half of the 4th grade.
 By the time I was in 7th grade, I was shaving weekly.
-Aside from a slight learning disability with Math, I have never had any learning deficits.
+Aside from a slight learning disability in Math, I have never had any learning deficits.
 In fact, I was reading on a University level in the 6th grade.
 I also grew up with and around music.
 I began by playing the Alto saxophone in the 3rd grade.
 In 4th grade, I switched to the Trumpet.
 In 5th grade, I began playing the piano, and by the end of 5th grade, I added guitar to my repertoire.
 The other instruments were a great base of technicality and musical theory, but the guitar really spoke to me.
 I played every day, for as many hours as I could.
 I would listen to records and learn all the guitar parts by ear.
 An ear that was previously trained by the other instruments!

 As my abilities and tastes in music evolved, so did the topic matter of the books I’d choose to read.
 No more was I reading mysteries, or “fluff”, but the philosophers, poets, mystics, gurus, and living legends of the 1950s and 1960s pop culture.
 Music quite literally had helped me open my mind and begin to blow the doors of my perception open!

 By the 9th grade, I was living two separate lives.
 Weekdays were spent at school in suburban Long Island.
 I was the weird freshman with a goatee and the sports jackets, and the almost good grades (if only he’d apply himself more).
-On the weekends I was “MadDog Mike” Guitarist for Manifest Destiny, and sometimes “the Good Vibes Doll”, guitarist for hire, playing the Tri-State Music scene, living the Psychedelic Dream.
+On the weekends I was “MadDog Mike” Guitarist for Manifest Destiny, and sometimes “the Good Vibes Doll”, a guitarist for hire, playing the Tri-State Music scene, living the Psychedelic Dream.
 I had a big-time social life, groupies, fans, and more.
 Lovers, female and male, and the beginning of an extremely unhealthy addiction to drugs.

 Does this sound like a typical Klinefelter’s teenager?
 Granted, at that time no one knew I had Klinefelter’s.
 The thing with living two lives is that one life always burns hotter, more intensely, and that means it can’t last forever and then it burns out…

 In the Fall of 1992, I got sick.
 I mean like sickly sick, like no energy, crawl under a rock and die sick.
 I convinced myself that I had contracted AIDS and was on my deathbed.
-Many tests were run, so many bloods drawn, Doctors couldn’t figure out what was wrong with me.
+Many tests were run, so many bloods were drawn, Doctors couldn’t figure out what was wrong with me.
 For some reason, some of my bloodwork was viewed by an Endocrinologist.
 He called me to his office and informed me that I had an extra X chromosome.
 He told me that my condition was extremely rare.
 He continued by telling me not to tell anyone about it, he said I was a genetic mutant, that I should have been severely “retarded”, and as that I was so “Atypical” that instead of telling anyone that I had it, instead, I should just say I’m sterile.
 When my mother found out, she told me it was good they hadn’t known prenatally, if they had, she would have aborted me.
 I proceeded to do TRT for about a year and a half, I then decided I was like “this” for a reason and stopped TRT.
 For the record, my illness was undiagnosed Mononucleosis.

 By March of 1993, my life was completely out of control.
 Too many drugs, too much sex, and not nearly enough honesty or personal responsibility.
 I was spiralling completely out of control.
 On March 3.
 1993 I overdosed on a cocktail of Psychedelics and Cocaine.
 I was found unresponsive and was dead for around 10 minutes when ER Doctors were able to revive me.
 One week later, I had checked myself into rehab, and by the grace of God 25 years later, I haven’t relapsed, and live a contented life.